Erina Eagles

 The Erina Eagles are an Australian rugby league football club based in the suburb of Erina on the Central Coast of NSW.
 They have numerous teams competing in competitions run by the Central Coast Division of Country Rugby League, from U/7s through to First Grade.
 The Eagles' current home ground is Erina Oval and their traditional colours are red, white and blue.

-The Eagles have won the Central Coast first grade premiership on four occasions, in 1977, 1981, 1988 and 1991.
+The Eagles have won the Central Coast first grade premiership on five occasions, in 1977, 1981, 1988, 1991 and 2024.

 Notable Juniors

 Notable First Grade Players that have played at Erina Eagles include: